tommy-u/bpfilter/doc/usage/bfcli.rst

 ``ruleset get``
 ~~~~~~~~~~~~~~~

-Get all rules: requests the daemon to return all chains and all rules of each chain to the CLI.
+Print the ruleset: request all the chains and rules from the daemon.
 Optionally include rule counter values.

 **Options**
-  - ``--with-counters``: Include if you would like to see counter values for each rule.
+  - ``--with-counters``: print the counter values for each rule

 **Example**